 Baking sheets: Who needs Pam Cooking Spray?
 I just grab a little butter and rub it into my loaf pans, casserole dishes, or whatever else calls for a “greased” tin or baking sheet.
 You could also use coconut oil.

 Grill Grates: We put some avocado oil in a glass spray bottle for use on the grill and you know what?
 It works just as well as non-stick grill sprays.
-My husband (who does the grilling) actually claims that it works better, because it helped our grill racks develop a nice, non-stick patina.
+It helped our grill racks develop a nice, non-stick patina.

 Avoiding Vegetable Oil – Eating Out